Top 3 Real Estate Investing Strategies for Beginners To Know

 The major downside to this strategy is that there’s no ongoing, passive cash flow.
 You buy, fix ‘n flip and get a one-time infusion of cash: your profit (or loss) on a given deal.
 To keep the cash coming after that, you must start the process all over again.
 And again.

-If you hate your current day job, flipping houses might be a good real estate investing strategy for you if you’re in the right market and like managing rehab projects better than what you’re doing now.
-But for most aspiring investors who already have a day job, this strategy is too hands-on and too time-consuming.
+If you hate your current day job, flipping houses might be a good real estate investing strategy if you’re in the right market and like managing rehab projects better than what you’re doing now.
+However, this strategy is too hands-on and time-consuming for most aspiring investors who already have a day job.

 Investing for appreciation involves identifying markets where demand for housing is strong and outstripping supply, causing prices to rise.
 It does not need to be where you live – you can invest remotely.
 Your intent for this real estate investing strategy and buying each property is to plant a seed and wait for it to grow over the next five to 10 years.